shrinalawade/Web-Scrapping-Using-BeautifulSoup/README.md

 A simple tutorial that elaborates the use of BeautifulSoup to extract Country wise GEO JSON from a website

 Steps to RUN:
-1. Clone for download the repository in a zip file format.
+1. Clone or download the repository in a zip file format.
 2. UnZip
 3. Go to the folder
 4. Open Command prompt and hit command- python GeoJSONScrap.py